for Veterans and the Public

 The fungus is inhaled from dust and dirt carried in the air or wind, rather than passed from person to person.
 Most people don't have symptoms.
 Others will feel like they have the flu, sometimes with chest pain and a cough.
 Infection can lead to meningitis, including headache, fever, and altered mental states.

-Treatment with antifungal drugs usually is given for life to prevent the infection from returning, even despite effective treatment with HIV medications.
+Treatment with antifungal drugs usually is given for life to prevent the infection from returning, even with effective treatment with HIV medications.
 Sometimes surgery is required to remove infected tissue.
 The seriousness of the disease depends on what part or parts of the body the fungus has infected.